tylernix/tylernix.me/_posts/debunking-i-dont-have-anything-to-hide.md

 I often hear a common statement when talking with friends or colleagues about digital privacy and why it matters.
 It usually comes up right after I mention that some company (which offers a really great product for free) is reading/watching/listening way more than they should.
 Queue the statement,
 > Yeah, I agree, but I don’t have anything to hide.

-🤦‍♂️🤦‍♀️🤦

 Sure, most people aren’t doing something illegal that would get them thrown in jail.

 Sure, the product is extremely useful and convenient.
-But the truth is, each one of us still has information you do not want to share with others.
+But the truth is, each one of us still has information we do not want to share with others.

 If you have ever
 * sent a letter in an envelope